Qiskit/qiskit-tutorials/README.md

 We have organized the tutorials into two sections:

 ### 1. [Qiskit notebooks](qiskit/)<a id='qiskit'></a>
 We've collected a core reference set of notebooks in this section outlining the features of Qiskit.
-We will be keeping them up to date with the latest Qiskit version, currently 0.6.
+We will be keeping them up to date with the latest Qiskit version, currently version 0.6.
 - Qiskit basics
 - Terra
 - Ignis
 - Aqua

 ### 2. [Community notebooks](community/)<a id='community'></a>
-Teaching quantum and qiskit has so many different paths of learning.
-We love our community and we love the contributions so keep them coming.
-Because Qiskit is changing so much we cant keep this updated but there are some great notebooks in here.
-See
+Teaching quantum computing and qiskit has many different paths of learning.
+We love our community, and we love the contributions so keep them coming.
+Because Qiskit is changing so much, at the moment we cant keep this updated, but there are some great notebooks in here.
+See:
-- [Hello, Quantum World](community/hello_world/) learn form the community how to write your first quantum program.
+- [Hello, Quantum World](community/hello_world/) learn from the community how to write your first quantum program.
 - [Quantum games](community/hello_world/), learn quantum computing by having fun.
 - [Quantum algorithms](community/algorithms/), learn Qiskit from the textbook algorithms.
 - [Teach Me Qiskit 2018](community/teach_me_qiskit_2018/), learn from the great contributions to the Teach Me Qiskit.